 A Year After Jamal Khashoggi's Death, His Fiancée Is Still Searching For Answers

-A year after journalist Jamal Khashoggi was killed and dismembered by Saudi agents in Turkey, the writer's fiancée says she will attend a commemoration at the consulate where he was slain while she waited unknowingly outside.
+A year after journalist Jamal Khashoggi was killed and dismembered by Saudi agents in Turkey, the writer's fiancée attended a commemoration at the consulate where he was slain while she waited unknowingly outside.

-Hatice Cengiz, who is a Turkish citizen, will attend the ceremony to begin at precisely 1:14 p.m.
+Hatice Cengiz, who is a Turkish citizen, gathered with activists and friends for a ceremony that began at precisely 1:14 p.m.
 (6:14 a.m.
 ET) Wednesday outside the Saudi consulate in Istanbul, marking the moment that Khashoggi entered the building, never to emerge.

 She is calling for answers from Saudi Crown Prince Mohammed bin Salman, who the CIA concluded ordered Khashoggi's death.
 Bin Salman, popularly known as MBS, has repeatedly denied any direct involvement in the killing.